patacongo/Pascal/doc/PascalNotes.md

 ## History

 This compiler is the result of several years of work and is basically an homage to a Language that I loved in my youth.
+Pascal was invented around 1970 by Niklaus Wirth https://en.wikipedia.org/wiki/Niklaus_Wirth it became widely popular until destroyed by Brian Kernighan https://www.cs.virginia.edu/~evans/cs655/readings/bwk-on-pascal.html.
+Modern Pascal has resolved all of these issues, but it is no longer a language in wide use.
+It was widely used not too long ago with Borland Turbo Pascal and Delphi.
+There is a modest following for contemporary FreePascal/Lazarus and also GNU Pascal.

 In the late 1970's, I was in graduate school and scraped enough money together to buy a TRS-80 Model I.  That little grey keyboard computer is what caused to to leave graduate school ABD and pursue a career in programming and embedded systems.